onephp/robot/readme.md

 Git is a distributed version control stystem;
-Git is a free software;
+Git is a free software under the GPL;

 xxxxx